 Children and Exterior Outlets

-You’ve probably spent a large amount of time putting in little plastic plugs to keep your young children from playing with your interior outlets, but what about your exterior outlets?
-You’ll want to make sure that your children don’t have access to these outlets, and that as they get older, you teach them to only use a outlet under the supervision of an adult.
+Did you spent lots of time putting plastic plugs to keep your young children from playing with your interior outlets?
+But what about your exterior outlets?
+You’ll want to make sure that your children don’t have access to these outlets.
+As they get older, you teach them to only use a outlet under the supervision of an adult.

 Problems With Your Exterior Outlets?